**IMPORTANT PARK NOTICES**

 In the near term plan, for the public’s safety, an Interpretive Corridor will be built makai of the highway, connecting a welcome pavilion to Kē‘ē Beach, taking people out and away from a rockfall hazard area.
 The corridor consists of an elevated boardwalk that will traverse the taro lo‘i being cultivated by members of the Hui Maka‘ainana o Makana.
 The proposed Welcome Pavilion is a way to manage access to the park and to provide visitors with an orientation session that seeks to inform and educate them about the resources in the area.

 The draft EIS is currently available for viewing on the Office of Environmental Quality Control’s website with a public comment deadline of September 8, 2015.
-Click here to access the document.
+Click here (2019 Update) to access the document.